 '''

 class baseClass;

 virtual function bit foo();

 return (1);

 endfunction

 endclass

 interface class interfaceClass;

 pure virtual function bit foo();

 pure virtual function bit bar();

 endclass

 class derivedClass extends baseClass implements interfaceClass;

 // the "contract" to implement foo is fulfilled

 // by the inheritance from baseClass, even though baseClass

+'''

+'''

 // never declared that it implements interfaceClass

 // and in this example, it can't claim to implement interfaceClass because it

 // doesn't provide a definition for bar()

 virtual function function bit bar();

 return (0);

 endfunction

 endclass

 '''

-In this example baseClass fully defines foo, but foo is also prototyped in interfaceClass. derivedClass then extends baseClass and implements interfaceClass but because the prototype of foo in interfaceClass matches the prototype of the full definition of foo in baseClass, the name collision resolves without an error and derivedClass uses foo defined in baseClass.
+In this example baseClass fully defines foo, but foo is also prototyped in interfaceClass. derivedClass then extends baseClass and implements interfaceClass but because the prototype of foo in interfaceClass matches the prototype of the full definition of foo in baseClass, derivedClass uses foo defined in baseClass.

-8.25.5 Partial implementation
+8.25.6 Partial implementation